 In walking through the website and signing up for phone and service I was immediately caught by how easy to use and clean that the website was presented.
 With a lot of these discount cell phone service providers, you often find the website and ordering process cumbersome.
 Not Republic Wireless!

 Since I've had the phone over the past month, I've had plenty of time to see the pros and cons, and weigh it against the other cell phone services I've reviewed (Virgin Mobile Review and Walmart Family Mobile Review) and currently use.
 Here are few of the key features of the phone and its services.

-- Coverage map – Republic Wireless primarily uses the Sprint network towers and will utilize the Verizon towers when a Sprint network tower isn’t available.
-Here is a link to their coverage map if you have any questions.
+Republic Wireless primarily uses the Sprint network towers and will utilize the Verizon towers when a Sprint network tower isn't available.
 In traveling back to our farm in Northwest Iowa I was most impressed with their data and phone coverage no matter where I was at!
-I’ve test out a number of other cell providers and none of the discount providers offered anything close to the Republic Wireless coverage!
+I've test out a number of other cell providers and none of the discount providers offered anything close to the Republic Wireless coverage!
 For that I give them a big five star rating.
-However, when I was “roaming” on the Verizon cell towers I did notice I had significantly degraded bandwidth compared to my wife’s Verizon iPhone.
+However, when I was “roaming” on the Verizon cell towers I did notice I had significantly degraded bandwidth compared to my wife's Verizon iPhone.
 I even used my Ookla Speedtest analyzer and got about .12 Mbps down and .10 Mbps up while roaming.
 I have to assume that when you are roaming that you are put on the lowest priority with the Verizon towers to keep costs down.
 So be keenly aware of their roaming areas before purchasing the phone.